Uberspace/lab/source/guide_postgresql.rst

        /dev/sda2    713M  10240M  11264M              38       0       0
  [isabell@stardust ~]$

-Further tools and details are described in the Uberspace manual and section :manual_anchor:`storge <basics-resources#storage>`.
+Further tools and details are described in the Uberspace manual and section :manual_anchor:`Storage <basics-resources#storage>`.

 Now you can identify, that you have enough space for the backup.
 If not, then try to get more space.
 Otherwise you cannot start the update.